open-edge-platform/datumaro/docs/source/docs/command-reference/context_free/compare.md

 ### Support methods
 #### `table`
 This method allows comparing datasets based on dataset statistics and provides the results in a tabular format.
-The result report is saved in the formats of `table_compare.json` and `table_compare.txt`, each containing information for "High-level comparison," "Mid-level comparison," and "Low-level comparison."
+The result report is saved in the formats of `table_compare.json` and `table_compare.txt`, each containing information for "High-level comparison" and "Mid-level comparison".

 Firstly, the "High-level comparison" provides information regarding the format, classes, images, and annotations for each dataset.
 For example:
 ```bash